 Nonfiction & Academic Editing

-I specialize in academic works, particularly in the social sciences and humanities, narrative nonfiction, and memoir.
+I specialize in academic works in the social sciences and humanities, narrative nonfiction, and memoir.
 I am particularly interested in books that offer a critical analysis of social and political issues, such as racism, anti-Black racism, colonialism, white supremacy, gender and sexuality, poverty, and the like.

-Whether it’s an article, book chapter, thesis, book, proposal, web content, or grant application, I help ensure that any writing project is ready to withstand the withering academic gaze.
+Whether it’s a book, article, book chapter, thesis, proposal, web content, grant application, or tenure and promotion file, I help ensure that any writing project is ready to withstand the withering academic gaze.

-I have eleven years experience as an acquisitions and development editor with an independent political/academic press and nine years experience as a researcher in the university sector.
+I have been an editor for sixteen years.
+I worked as an acquisitions and development editor with an independent political/academic press for eleven years and have been freelancing full-time for five.
+Prior to this, I worked as a qualitative researcher in the university sector for nine years.

-I offer developmental and stylistic editing, copy editing, proofreading, and sensitivity reading as well as research and fact-checking.
+I offer developmental and stylistic editing, copy editing, proofreading, and sensitivity reading.
 Visit my services page for more information, or send me an email and we’ll figure it out!

 Wonderful words from some of the lovely people I’ve worked with: